V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 :   All things being equal, this is the amount of material your tool encounters in percentage of the tool diameter.
 The lower the percentage the lower the force on the machine, the more accurate the cut.

 Expanded
 :   A good thing to know is most flutes are not 50% of the diameter of the bit, usually less.
-Just typing in a percentage does not mean that is the actual chip load, Feedrate, RPM, and Depth of Cut all play a major part.
+Just typing in a percentage does not mean that is the actual chip load, Feed rate, RPM, and Depth of Cut all play a major part.
 All the numbers you enter are a fine balance of an equation giving you total chip load per tooth.

 Roughing
 :   is 50% or less, typically 45% depending on material density.
 More than 50% you will be both climb and conventional milling and should be avoided.